OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 To fix a name conflict, change the name in your add-in and try the function again.
 You can also uninstall the add-in with the conflicting name.
 Or, if you're testing your add-in in different environments, try using a different namespace to differentiate your function (such as NAMESPACE_NAMEOFFUNCTION).

-Also consider how you'd like people to use the functions within your add-in.
-In many cases, it makes sense to add multiple arguments to a function rather than create multiple functions with the same or similar names.

 ## Best practices

+-  Consider adding multiple arguments to a function rather than create multiple functions with the same or similar names.
 - Function names should indicate the action of the function, such as `=GETZIPCODE` instead of `ZIPCODE`.
 - Avoid ambiguous abbreviations in function names.
 Clarity is more important than brevity.
 Choose a name like `=INCREASETIME` rather than `=INC`.
 - Consistently use the same verbs for functions which perform similar actions.
 For example, use `=DELETEZIPCODE` and `=DELETEADDRESS`, rather than `=DELETEZIPCODE` and `=REMOVEADDRESS`.